 A wide selection of our Air Operated Diaphragm Pumps are also available as ATEX for hazardous environments.
 The pumps are manufactured with carbon filled, conductive plastic and our Metal AODs feature carbon centre sections like in the image here.
 This material safeguards the pump from electrostatic building inside the pump.

-With the Tapflo Air Operated Diaphragm series, installation is easy, which keeps service costs down to a minimum and allows quick and easy maintenance.
+Tapflo’s Air Operated Diaphragm Pumps are easily installed on-site which helps businesses to keep service costs down to a minimum and allows quick and easy maintenance.
 On Tapflo’s HDPE/PTFE series, the connection at the top of the pump can be rotated 180°, meaning our Diaphragm Pumps also allow flexible installation, as it turns easily to fit the piping system that you have in place.

-If you’re worried about the costs associated with Air Pumps, then Tapflo have the solution in our article, ‘Are your Diaphragm Pumps costing you too much?’, where you can find out about the benefits of switching to LEAP.
+If you’re worried about the costs associated with Air Pumps, then Tapflo has the solution in our article, ‘Are your Diaphragm Pumps costing you too much?’, where you can find out about the benefits of switching to LEAP.